Cynthia Hofmann-Coale, NTP, CNHP

 “I heard about the Well for years before being able to come as a client.
 I changed my diet and it made a little difference.
 After coming as a client, I was able to understand why I was feeling and experiencing different things and it started making sense.
 I am on a journey to get off of insulin completely and I am excited about that outcome!
 The amounts that are needed have decreased in half after coming to the well…. but I still have some work to do with getting my organ systems to be able to communicate well together.
 I am so thankful that I’ve been given this opportunity to be able to truly help my body heal, and also to be a part of such an amazing workplace where we see God’s healing hand affecting so many lives on a daily basis!

-Amy came to the Well of Life Center in July of 2015 for hormonal imbalances and low energy.
-Within the first couple of months, her menstrual cycle normalized and she was no longer suffering from PMS.
-Her husband says, “Thanks!”
-Amy began working at the Well of Life Center in October of 2015 as a Critical Care Assistant, and became an Associate Clinician in April of 2017.
+Laurel came to the Well of Life Center in the summer of 2013 for migraines and irregular periods.
+Laurel started working at the Well of Life in September of 2018 as a Clinician’s Assistant, and became an Associate Clinician in 2019.

 Catherine Van Schuyler